 This recipe for honeyed fig and curd cheese tart is easy and ready in under an hour.
 Use cow or goat’s curd for this.
 Both are young and fresh but the goat’s curd will give you more of a tang.

-Marmite adds a fun twist to this recipe and gives a delicious savoury flavour to these cheese and onion muffins.
-Perfect for a quick snack on-the-go.
+Fancy a picnic muffin recipe with a cheeky twist?
+We’ve added marmite to this fun recipe to give a delicious savoury flavour to these cheese and onion muffins.
+Perfect for a quick on-the-go snack.

-A true Cornish pasty will only contain onion, swede, potato and skirt steak.
+What’s more fitting at a picnic than a Cornish pasty?
+Take a look at our pasty recipe which sticks close to the tradition and only contains onion, swede, potato and skirt steak.
 Make sure you season the filling really well with pepper to get the characteristic flavour.

 These simple pickled onion and rarebit flatbreads are quick and easy to make.
 Cook at home then take along to a picnic for a posh savoury snack.

 A well-made tortilla is the best addition to a tapas menu.
-This easy recipe with just four ingredients is typically Spanish.
+This easy picnic idea only uses four ingredients and is typically a Spanish dish.
 Serve with a selection of other dishes for a Spanish feast.

 Check out our easy candied bacon banana bread recipe to take on your next picnic.
 The combination of crisp, salty bacon with dense banana bread is a winner.
 Use overripe black bananas for the best result.

 Spiralized veg takes the place of noodles in these super-healthy, Vietnamese-style vegan rolls.
-They’re great to pack for a posh picnic.
+They’re great to pack for a posh picnic idea.

 Make a large salad to share out at your next picnic.
 We have some refreshing, summery ideas, and even a handy way of carrying your salad to your favourite picnic spot.
 Going on a picnic last minute?
 Here are our favourite 15 minute salad recipes to try.

-Deliciously healthy and packed with fresh ingredients, this salad can be made in advance and is ideal for picnics.
+Deliciously healthy and packed with fresh ingredients, this salad recipe can be made in advance and is ideal for picnics.
 Need ideas for dressing?
-Rapeseed oil is a good choice, as it is low in saturated fat and rich in omega 3.
+Rapeseed oil is a good choice – it’s low in saturated fat and rich in omega-3.

 Watermelon is this year’s trendy ingredient and stands in for green papaya in this update of a Thai classic.
-It’s best to buy a whole watermelon and use the flesh closest to the skin as this tends to be a bit firmer.
+It’s best to buy a whole watermelon for this picnic idea as the flesh closest to the skin tends to be firmer.

-This kale waldorf salad with buttermilk dressing is a clever update on a classic and with a good amount of crunch and tangy dressing, it makes for a really useful side dish.
+This kale salad recipe with buttermilk dressing is a clever update on a classic and with a good amount of crunch and tangy dressing, it makes for a really useful side dish.

 Sweet picnic treats

-These simple lemon and blueberry bars are seriously moorish, gooey on the inside and crunchy on the out, the ideal summertime picnic treat.
+This simple picnic dessert recipe is seriously moreish; the lemon and blueberry bars are gooey on the inside and crunchy on the out, making them the ideal summertime picnic treat.

-Check out these bright summery cheesecake bars.
+Check out these bright summery cheesecake bars for a delicious picnic snack.
 We’ve used fresh seasonal apricots and crunchy amaretti biscuits.
-Perfectly portable to satisfy your cheesecake craving on the move!
+What’s more, they’re perfectly portable so you can satisfy your cheesecake craving on the move!

 Take your millionaire shortbread up a notch with decadent butterscotch and salty pretzels.
 The butterscotch gives this classic childhood favourite a real grown up taste.

 These salted peanut and honeycomb rocky road squares are a great twist on a classic and will please everyone.
-Plus, they’re really easy and only take 15 minutes of work.
+Plus, this picnic dessert recipe only takes 15 minutes of work – what’s not to love?

 It’s hard to improve on a classic banana bread, but we think the peanut butter addition just edges it!
-A real nutty twist on everyone’s favourite.
+A real nutty twist on everyone’s favourite dessert recipe.
 Serve with your freshly brewed morning coffee.

 Ever thought of adding custard creams to your blondie mixture?
 It’s genius!
-Have a go this weekend and let us know how you get on (@olivemagazine)
+Have a go at our picnic dessert idea this weekend and let us know how you get on (@olivemagazine).

-These pink pickled turnips look stunning and make a great, easy-to-make addition to any lunch table or mezze spread
+These pink pickled turnips look stunning and make a great, easy-to-make addition to any picnic collection.

 Drinks are often an after thought at a picnic, usually resorting to shop bought drinks.
 Make your picnic extra special with our refreshing summer drinks recipes, from iced tea cocktails to super healthy smoothies and portable cocktail bottles.

 This refreshing summer cocktail of apple (and brandy) infused iced tea is easy to make and perfect for a balmy summer evening.
-Makes enough to share with friends.
+This picnic drink idea is a great cocktail to share with family and friends.

-Pre-made cocktails are all the rage at the moment and they’re as practical as they are delicious.
+Pre-made cocktails are all the rage at the moment, and they’re definitely a picnic must-have.
 Think of the contessa as a summery version of a negroni.
 The orangey Aperol and dry vermouth help lighten things up.

 Our best berry and banana smoothie, made without yogurt.
-It uses avocado for creaminess, plus apple juice and fresh lime juice.
+This picnic smoothie uses avocado for extra creaminess, plus apple juice and fresh lime juice to pack in more flavour.
 For more healthy smoothie recipes, click here.

-What better way to make use of a glut of blackberries than to make blackberry vodka?
-You can experiment with different amounts of sugar but blackberries are quite tart so a little helps bring out the berry flavours.
+Fancy something a little stronger?
+There’s no better way to make use of a glut of blackberries than to make blackberry vodka.
+Be sure to experiment with different amounts of sugar for this picnic drink recipe, but we would suggest using a little sugar to sweeten the tart blackberries.